NodeJS Add Text To Image (Simple Examples)

 • The Node Canvas library does not support WEBP at the time of writing.
 You can try using Sharp to convert the image file format.

 • There’s some funny custom font issue in Windows.
-If the font is not installed in Windows, the script will throw an error.
+The font has to be installed in Windows, or the script will throw an error.

 LINKS & REFERENCES